alanrogers/eghop/src/suggested.md

     Ukraine—the closest area where these ancestries coexisted from around 3000 BCE."

-1. [Vizzari et al 2020][vizzari20:genes] A revised model of anatomically modern human expansions out of Africa through a machine learning approximate Bayesian computation approach.

-  * The authors argue that modern humans emigrated out of Africa in two waves, first at 74 kya and later at 46 kya.

 1. [Orkin et al 2020][orkin20:biorxiv] The evolution of ecological flexibility, large brains, and long lives: capuchin monkey genomics revealed with fecalFACS.